domske/stream-data-view/readme.md

 * Use it for container files.
 * Just display a buffer in pretty print.
 * Simply convert between numbers, strings and byte arrays (buffer).
+* Generate and parse your custom binary files for import and export.

 ## Documentation